tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 This behavior is summarized further down for each offset (when modifying the last byte).
 Note that multiple offsets might show different behavior, but not all are necessarily a valid padding oracle vulnerability.
 This is internally verified by trying to recover the second byte.
-As the overall result is `TRUE`, this second byte was found.
+As the `Overall Result` is `TRUE`, this second byte was found.

 ![Details about missing authentication and padding oracle vulnerability](img/padding_oracle.png)